 Verhey Critical Care Endowment

 This fund is utilized for the ongoing improvement and success of Critical Care programs at Trinity Health.
 The Critical Care programs are especially important during a pandemic like COVID-19.
 The fund supports specialized staff training and development, acquisition of critical care equipment, acquisition of critical care medical air transport equipment for NorthStar CriticAir, and other purchases that are vital to the operation of the Critical Care services provided by Trinity Health.
-Each gift of $100 will help support critical care needs.
+Each gift of $100 will help us support critical care needs.